-Dead stock is more of a problem for ecommerce businesses without any effective inventory control or inventory management in place.
+So, we understand the meaning of dead stock, but how does it affect your business?
+It’s more of a problem for e-commerce businesses without any effective inventory control or inventory management in place.
 Companies that use robust inventory management systems or software are far less likely to be left with excess stock on their warehouse shelves.

 Dead stock can also be termed ‘dead inventory’, ‘obsolete stock’ and ‘excess inventory/stock’.